York Colonial Complex

 Candle making is a household chore and this little contraption made life easier in every home that had one.

 As time went by, the original family moved out of the corner house and sold the property.
-The new owners were a well to do family and decided to add on to the original structure and build their own home next to the Inn and tavern.
+The new owners were a well to do family and decided to add on to the original structure and build their own home next to the Inn and Golden Plough Tavern.
 You can move seamlessly from the original building to the addition by walking through a door- but the feel of the homes is definitely different.

 The new owners, with more money, built a home with hallways, several chimneys, and all the trimmings of a well-to-do home.